What is a concussion?

 How can doctors tell if I have a concussion?

 Your doctor can tell you've had a concussion based on the symptoms you had after having a head injury.

 In order to tell whether you've had any brain injury, doctors sometimes:

 Do a CT scan Computed Tomography A CT scan uses a large machine shaped like a large donut to take x-rays from many angles.
 A computer then takes the x-rays and creates many detailed pictures of the inside of your body.
 Each... read more of your head to make sure your brain isn't bleeding or bruised

 You may not need a CT scan if your symptoms went away in a few minutes after your head injury.

 Your doctor will have you:

 Take acetaminophen if you have a headache

 Don’t play contact sports Sports-Related Concussion A concussion is an injury to your brain that temporarily affects your thinking and awareness.
 You may be knocked out (unconscious) or may just feel confused.
-The skull bone protects your brain... read more , which put you at higher risk of concussion, until your doctor says your head injury is completely healed and that you can return to play.
+What exactly is a sports-related... read more , which put you at higher risk of concussion, until your doctor says your head injury is completely healed and that you can return to play.